xapantu/slides-smt/counting/counting.md

 cardinality equal to 0 (in this case, the predicate will be the negation of the formula).

-They are very adapted to the class of problem we want to study, where the assumptions that a fraction of the systems can be faulty is unknown.
-However, a lot of problems can be modeled with a single level of quantification (i.e. there is no counting constraints inside counting constraints formulas).
+For the class of problems we want to study, they are very adapted to express properties of the systems, such as the maximum fraction of faulty components.
+However, dealing with several nested quantifiers is hard, and a lot of problems can be modeled with a single level of quantification (i.e. there is no nested counting constraints terms inside other counting constraints).
 Thus, this problem can be restricted to this case and still be interesting, and provides a simplified version of quantifiers, while avoiding the requirement to support a more complete class of formulas.
 SMT formulas with a lot of quantifiers are indeed known to  be hard to solve
-@ge2009complete.
+\cite{ge2009complete}.

-# Solving Counting Constraints for arithmetic
+# Solving Counting Constraints for Arithmetic

 ## Syntax

 We consider a set of distinct theories $\mathbf{T}_\mathbb{Z}$,
 $\mathbf{T}_{eq}$,
 $\mathbf{T}_2$, …, $\mathbf{T}_n$, where $\mathbf{T}_\mathbb{Z}$ is the theory
-of $\mathbb{Z}$
+of $\mathbb{Z}$, and $\mathbf{T}_{eq}$ is the theory of equality between the other theory.
 Atoms and variables of these theories are defined as usual.
-We work with formulas that are built with the syntax of \ref{grammar}.
+In the following, a first order formula without quantifiers is defined with the grammar \ref{formula}.
 The terms of the form
 $c = \sharp\{ x\ |\ \psi(x) \}$ are called counting constraints.
 Here,
-$\sharp\{ x\ |\ \psi(x)\}$ denotes the cardinality of a set $S$ such as
+$\sharp\{ x\ |\ \psi(x)\}$ denotes the cardinality of a subset $S$ of $\mathcal{Z}$ such as
 $x \in S \iff \psi(x)$.

 \begin{figure}[h]
-\label{grammar}
 \begin{grammar}

 <formulas> $\phi$ ::= $\phi$ $\land$ $\phi$